hyperflow-wms/hyperflow/README.md

 ### Running in a Kubernetes cluster
 See [HyperFlow Kubernetes deployment](https://github.com/hyperflow-wms/hyperflow-k8s-deployment) project for more information.

-### Running in a distributed infrastructure using the RabbitMQ executor
+### Running in a distributed infrastructure using the RabbitMQ executor (not maintained)
 * Start the RabbitMQ container: `docker run -d --name rabbitmq rabbitmq:3`
 * Add option `-e AMQP_URL=amqp://rabbitmq`
-* More information in the [hyperflow-amqp-executor](https://github.com/hyperflow-wms/hyperflow-amqp-executor) project (warning: currently not maintained and not tested with latest HyperFlow versions)
+* More information in the [hyperflow-amqp-executor](https://github.com/hyperflow-wms/hyperflow-amqp-executor) project
+* **Warning**: currently not maintained and not tested with latest HyperFlow versions

-### Local configuration files
+## Local configuration files
 You can provide workflow configuration through local configuration files:
 * `workflow.config.json` -- main configuration file
 * `workflow.config.{name}.json` -- any number of secondary configuration files